jamesijw23/PlotsForShots/hs_presentation/hs_presentation.md

 An Even Harder Question...
 ========================================================
-Should Kobe Byrant be added to this discussion?
+Should Kobe Bryant be added to this discussion?

 Let's do a poll:
 - Raise your hand if Kobe should be added